Dylan-Dacre/IT5016D_Assessment-3---Research-Repository/particles.js/README.md

 It's a great display of the awesome things that can be done with JavaScript and I would highly recommend checking it out.

+## Design Principles

+- Clean Code > Clever Code

+The library is designed to be simple and easy to use.
+The library is designed to be clean and easy to understand.
+While there are complex operations happening in the background the library is well commented to make it easy to understand.
+You can understand what is happening in each section of the code.

 ## Viewing the Project

 A demo of the project can be found at the following link: http://vincentgarreau.com/particles.js/